k-box/k-search-client-php/CONTRIBUTING.md

 ## Submitting bug reports

-Bugs are tracked as [Gitlab issues](https://git.klink.asia/kadapters/adapterboilerplate/issues).
+Bugs are tracked as [GitHub issues](https://github.com/k-box/k-search-client-php/issues).

 To submit a bug report create an issue that explains the problem and include additional details to help maintainers reproduce the problem: